openmobilityfoundation/governance/technical/OMF-CDS-Policy-Language-Guidance.md

 ## Showcase

-A showcase of documents from public agenices are including CDS in their procurement and permits.
+A showcase of documents from public agencies are including CDS in their procurement and permits.

 - [Seattle](TBD)
 - [Philaelphia](TBD)